fhamborg/NewsMTSC/README.md

 * **I need the dataset**: you can [download it here](https://github.com/fhamborg/NewsMTSC/raw/main/NewsSentiment/controller_data/datasets/NewsMTSC-dataset/NewsMTSC-dataset.zip) or [view it here](https://github.com/fhamborg/NewsMTSC/tree/main/NewsSentiment/controller_data/datasets/NewsMTSC-dataset).
 We also offer NewsMTSC as a dataset on [Huggingface Hub](https://huggingface.co/datasets/fhamborg/news_sentiment_newsmtsc) and on [Kaggle](https://www.kaggle.com/fhamborg/news-articles-sentiment).
 * **I want to train my own models**: read the remainder of this file.

+Reminder: the following description is only relevant if you in fact want to train your own models.
+If that's not the case, please check above for links to the dataset and our easy-to-use python package.

 # Installation
 It's super easy, we promise!
 Note that following these instructions is only necessary if you're planning to train a model using our tool.
 If you only want to predict the sentiment of sentences, please use our [Python package](https://pypi.org/project/NewsSentiment/), which is even easier to install and use :-)